John Grant (British diplomat): Education

-Grant was born in Singapore and educated at the Edinburgh Academy and St Catharine's College, Cambridge, where he read French and German.
+Grant was born in the Colony of Singapore and educated at the Edinburgh Academy and St Catharine's College, Cambridge, where he read French and German.

 Career

 Grant's first postings were in Stockholm (1977–1980) and Moscow (1982–1984).
 After 18 months with Morgan Grenfell, a London-based merchant bank, he returned to the Foreign Office as a press officer.
 He was posted to Brussels in 1989 and spent most of the next eight years working there in three different roles.

 He was Principal Private Secretary to the Foreign Secretary from 1997 to 1999 and served as British Ambassador to Sweden from 1999 to 2003.

 Grant was then appointed UK Permanent Representative to the European Union.
 He chaired the Committee of Permanent Representatives (COREPER) during Britain's presidency of the EU in 2005.

-After leaving the Foreign Office in 2007 Grant worked for BHP Billiton in London from 2007 to 2009, was executive vice-president, policy and corporate affairs, at BG Group from 2009 to 2015, and vice-president, international government relations, Anadarko Petroleum Corporation from 2015 to 2019.
+After leaving the Foreign Office in 2007 Grant worked for BHP Billiton in London from 2007 to 2009, was executive vice-president, policy and corporate affairs, at BG Group from 2009 to 2015, and vice-president, international government relations, Anadarko Petroleum from 2015 to 2019.

+Grant was appointed a Companion of the Order of St Michael and St George (CMG) in the 1999 Birthday Honours, and promoted to Knight Commander of the Order (KCMG) in the 2005 New Year Honours.